 A 2 billion QAR ($547 million) Doha Port redevelopment project is set to transform the port into a permanent cruise terminal and tourist attraction at the heart of the capital city.
-With the project’s completion, and the associated capacity increase which will allow the port to receive two mega-ships at once, Qatar is expected to attract 500,000 cruise tourists by 2026.
+With the project’s completion and the associated capacity increase which will allow the port to receive two mega-ships at once, Qatar is expected to attract 500,000 cruise tourists by 2026.

 Qatar hosts roughly 80 sporting events and world-class competitions across a multitude of sporting disciplines annually.

-The country is making sports history as the first Middle Eastern country to earn the rights to host the World Championships in Athletics (2019), World Corporate Games (2019), FIFA World Cup (2022) and the FINA World Swimming Championships (2023).
+The country is making sports history as the first Middle Eastern country to earn the rights to host the World Championships in Athletics (2019), World Corporate Games (2019), FIFA World Cup Qatar (2022) and the FINA World Swimming Championships (2023).

 The Qatari government’s dedication to supporting scientific research – particularly biomedical, computing and environmental research – has given rise to hubs of knowledge across the country, including Education City and the Qatar Science and Technology Park.
-Qatar’s business events sector also enjoys exhibition capacity of 70,000 square metres.
+Qatar’s business events sector also enjoys an exhibition capacity of 70,000 square metres.

 Katara Cultural Village

 Open to the public since 2010, Katara is an innovative interpretation of the region’s architectural heritage which includes impressive theatres, galleries and performance venues that stage a regular programme of concerts, shows and exhibitions.
-The newly opened Katara Plaza includes high-end retail shops, food outlets, residential and hospitality offerings, as well as the renown Galleries Lafayette, an upmarket French department store.
+The newly opened Katara Plaza includes high-end retail shops, food outlets, residential and hospitality offerings, as well as the renowned Galleries Lafayette, an upmarket French department store.